 - 1 13.5 oz can full fat coconut milk

-- ¼ cup all-natural agave syrup or honey (see notes)
+- ¼ cup maple syrup or preferred sweetener (see notes)

 Instructions